 Contributed by Ross and Zuzu at We Get To Travel

 For a unique romantic experience, book a dinner cruise around NYC Harbour.
+It’s one of the best things to do in New York at night.

 On weekend nights, you can enjoy unrivalled views of the Manhattan skyline at night aboard the Skyline Princess.
 Sailing from Queens at 7 pm, the dinner buffet keeps you busy while the Super Yacht begins your four-hour cruise to some of the world’s most iconic landmarks.